Democritus: Atomism

 His exact contributions are difficult to disentangle from those of his mentor Leucippus, as they are often mentioned together in texts.
 Their speculation on atoms, taken from Leucippus, bears a passing and partial resemblance to the 19th-century understanding of atomic structure that has led some to regard Democritus as more of a scientist than other Greek philosophers; however, their ideas rested on very different bases.
 Democritus, along with Leucippus and Epicurus, proposed the earliest views on the shapes and connectivity of atoms.
 They reasoned that the solidness of the material corresponded to the shape of the atoms involved.
 Using analogies from humans' sense experiences, he gave a picture or an image of an atom that distinguished them from each other by their shape, their size, and the arrangement of their parts.
 Moreover, connections were explained by material links in which single atoms were supplied with attachments: some with hooks and eyes, others with balls and sockets.

 Besides the infinite number of atoms existing in infinite space, Democritus also supposed the existence of an infinite number of worlds, some of which resembled one another, while others differed from one another, and each of these worlds was kept together as one thing by a sort of shell or skin.
 He derived the four elements from the form of the atoms predominating in each, from their quality, and their relations of magnitude.
 In deriving individual things from atoms, he mainly considered the qualities of warm and cold.
 The warm or firelike he took to be a combination of fine, spheric, and very movable atoms, as opposed to the cold and moist.
 His mode of proceeding, however, was, first carefully to observe and describe the phaenomena themselves, and then to attempt his atomistic explanation, whereby he essentially advanced the knowledge of nature.
-He derived the soul, the origin of life, consciousness, and thought, from the finest fire-atoms; and in connexion with this theory he made very profound physiological investigations.
+He derived the soul, the origin of life, consciousness, and thought from the finest fire-atoms; and in connection with this theory he made very profound physiological investigations.
 It was for this reason that, according to him, the soul while in the body acquires perceptions and knowledge by corporeal contact, and that it is affected by heat and cold.
 The sensuous perceptions themselves were to him affections of the organ or of the subject perceiving, dependent on the changes of bodily condition, on the difference of the organs and their quality, on air and light.
 Hence the differences, e. g., of taste, color, and temperature, are only conventional, the real cause of those differences being in the atoms.